NETWAYS/foreman-training/plugins/02_templates.md

 ****

 * Install the Foreman Plugin Templates using the foreman-installer
-* Run the synchronisation job with "foreman-rake templates:sync"
+* Run the synchronisation job with an API call

+## Optional:

+****

+* Change settings to add a prefix during import

 #### Expected result:

-Additional templates with the prefix "Community" are available in the WebGUI.
+Additional templates are available in the WebGUI.

 !SLIDE supplemental solutions
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Templates